 Purchasing Manager's Index

-Missouri’s Purchasing Managers’ Index (PMI) for February was 64.2, increasing 1.7 points from January, according to the monthly Mid-America Business Conditions Survey, conducted by Creighton University, Omaha, NE.
+Missouri’s Purchasing Managers’ Index (PMI) for March was 78.1, increasing 9.6 points from February and well in expansion territory according to the monthly Mid-America Business Conditions Survey, conducted by Creighton University, Omaha, NE.

 Current Employment Situation Releases